 It's irritating there is no zig zag stitch, this is just a straight stitch machine.
 Thankfully those have been extremely minimal things and are the only things I do not like about this machine (and possibly the walking foot problems have been fixed considering that I purchased mine 4 years earlier?).
 The Bernina 440QE: Okay so I have to initially say that my Bernina 440 is about 7 years old, so there have actually been fantastic improvements and modifications to the newer designs.

 I rarely use this machine!
 I do use it for all of my ornamental stitches, and lately it's been resting on my dining-room table while I quilted a bunch of quilts utilizing the a wavy stitch with my walking foot (Bernina sew 4, width set to 5, length set to 3).

-I enjoy using the walking foot on this device, and it's peaceful and pulls the fabric through like a dream.
-My light headed out in this machine, and after taking it all apart they figured out it was a motherboard concern, and to repair it I 'd have to have the motherboard altered.
+I enjoy using the walking foot on this maker, and it's peaceful and pulls the material through like a dream.
+My light went out in this maker, and after taking it all apart they figured out it was a motherboard concern, and to fix it I 'd have to have the motherboard altered.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.